-Manifest’s extensive database and industry contacts allow us to provide you with an in-depth look at and wider perspective on corporate governance and corporate social responsibility issues.
+Minerva’s extensive database and industry contacts allow us to provide you with an in-depth look at and wider perspective on corporate governance and corporate social responsibility issues.

-Total Remuneration Survey 2017
+The Manifest Total Remuneration Survey

 The Manifest Total Remuneration Survey is the latest in a continuous series of independent, non-partisan reports which takes an in-depth look at trends in listed companies’ pay and reward.
 Since 2003 Manifest has prepared this highly-trusted review using primary source public information taken the annual reports of companies listed on the London Stock Exchange including AIM.
-This year the survey comprises data from a total of 579 companies.

 Detailing all elements of remuneration, the survey provides essential data for remuneration committees and institutional investors with a valuable addition to the board briefings, shareholder reporting development, and investor relations in respect of remuneration.
 Buy Now >>